polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 Similarly, `type DetermineContractAddress` requires the trait `ContractAddressFor`.
 The Contracts pallet itself implements a type with this trait in `contract::SimpleAddressDeterminator`, thus we can use that implementation to satisfy our `contracts::Trait`.
 At this point, I really recommend you explore the source code of the [Contracts pallet](https://github.com/paritytech/substrate/blob/master/frame/contracts/src/lib.rs) if things don't make sense or you want to gain a deeper understanding.

-### Adding Contract to the Construct Runtime Macro
+### Adding Contracts to the `construct_runtime!` Macro

 Next, we need to add the pallet to the `construct_runtime!` macro.
 For this, we need to determine the types that the pallet exposes so that we can tell the our runtime that they exist.
-The complete list of possible types can be found in the [`construct_runtime!` macro documentation](https://substrate.dev/rustdocs/master/frame_support/macro.construct_runtime.html).
+The complete list of possible types can be found in the [`construct_runtime!` macro documentation](https://substrate.dev/rustdocs/v2.0.0-alpha.5/frame_support/macro.construct_runtime.html).

 If we look at the Contracts pallet in detail, we know it has: